denphi/sim2lbuilder/docs/source/javascript.rst

 Describing Shapes
 -----------------

-the loadMultiPlotly and loadPlotly views offer an additional option called "shapes."
+loadMultiPlotly and loadPlotly views offer an additional option called "shapes."
 This option allows users to describe shapes over the plot, enhancing the overall visualization.

 .. image:: ../Shapes.png

 Here is an example demonstrating the usage of shapes to overlay Resonance Peaks over Potential Energies in the first plot:

 .. code-block:: python

     s.outputs = [{
         'id': 'Bandstructure',
         'title' : 'Bandstructure',